-In accordance with the Constitution, the Fund's managers are entitled to a management fee of 1.09% per annum of the value of the Fund payable on a monthly basis for managing the assets of the Fund.
-There is also an expense recovery of up to 0.10% per annum of net assets.
+In accordance with the Constitution, the Fund's managers are entitled to a management fee of 1.09% per annum of the value of the Fund payable on a monthly basis for managing the assets for the Fund.
+This also includes an expense recovery of up to 0.10% per annum of net assets.